CSCfi/csc-user-guide/docs/data/sensitive-data/sensitive-data-services-overview.md

 * Login

-* Step1: Launching your private computing environment (or VM)

-* Step2: Access to the computing environment
+* Access to the computing environment

-* Step 3: Importing encrypted sensitive data to SD Desktop (?)
+* Importing and exporting data

-* Upload of specific scripts from GitHub

-* Active session/ VM disconnection / Kill session

-* Data export from SD Desktop

-* End of your project and computing enviroment deletion
+* Computing enviroment  and data deletion